vectorgrp/sil-kit/docs/api/capi/capi.rst

 **The following set of functions can be used to register event handlers on the controller:**

-.. doxygenfunction:: ib_Lin_Controller_RegisterFrameStatusHandler
+.. doxygenfunction:: ib_Lin_Controller_AddFrameStatusHandler
-.. doxygenfunction:: ib_Lin_Controller_RegisterGoToSleepHandler
+.. doxygenfunction:: ib_Lin_Controller_AddGoToSleepHandler
-.. doxygenfunction:: ib_Lin_Controller_RegisterWakeupHandler
+.. doxygenfunction:: ib_Lin_Controller_AddWakeupHandler

 **The following functions operate on a configured controller:**